5 Home Remedies for Muscle Relief

 - Stir at low heat again, adding the beeswax until it is evenly mixed.

-- When done, remove and add the essential oils.
+- When done, remove from heat and add essential oils.

 - Avoid using on the face as it may provoke irritation.